MHickey2/Wannabe-Healthy/README.md

 ###  11. Add Recipe   <a name="addrecipe"></a>

 As a logged in User you can add a Recipe to the site, when you press on the add a Recipe button, it will take you to the 'Add Recipe page', when this form is completed the User will be redirected to the Recipes page, where the new Recipe will be displayed.
+The form has a summernote editor for styling the method and ingredients section of the Recipe.

 <br>